 - Borobudur Hotel

-∗ Budget: Homestay Anugrah Borobudur 1 & 2 and Efata Homestay.
+∗ Budget: Homestay Anagram Borobudur 1 & 2 and Efta Homestay.

-* Great cost/benefit: Amata Borobudur Resort and Shankara Borobudur and Manohara Hotel.
+* Great cost/benefit: Amata Borobudur Resort and Shankar Borobudur and Manohara Hotel.

-* Luxury: Villa Borobudur Resort and Sarasvati Borobudur.
+* Luxury: Villa Borobudur Resort and Saraswati Borobudur.

 If you’re planning a trip to Indonesia, you may also be interested in:

 - Top 10 Things to Do in Yogyakarta

 - 7 Unmissable Places to Visit in Bali